Abary River

 The Abary River (Abary Creek) is a small river in northern Guyana that drains into the Atlantic Ocean.

 Historic Amerindian settlements existed at Tiger Island and Taurakuli.
 The upper Abary River, the site of which now lies under the reservoir created by the Mahaica-Mahaicony-Abary project in the 1970s.

-In 1672, under an arrangement between the Commander of Essequibo and the Secretary of the Government of Berbice, it was agreed that the Abary River would be the western boundary of the Colony of Berbice.

 Rice farming and cattle are the major economic activities in proximity to the river.